dmosqueralois/dmosqueralois.github.io/_pages/publications-simpler.md

 * Sheaf Theoretic Approach to Lefschetz Calculus. (with A.O.
 Majadas-Moure).
 * A combinatorial study of the fixed point index (with J.A. Álvarez-López and A.O Majadas-Moure).
 * A Computational (Co)homological Approach to Contiguity Distance (wirh E. Macías-Vigós and A. Méndez-Vázquez).
+* Weak and Strong Fibrations of Functors and Motion Planning (with I. Carcacía-Campos and E. Macías-Virgós)

 ## Rencent or Future Conferences